 Start by choosing a good base.
 Iceberg lettuce just doesn’t do it for us!
 Why use the old, bland, low nutrient standby when there are so many other options: spinach, arugula, butter lettuce, dandelion greens, frisee, oak leaf lettuce, mache, radicchio, red-leaf lettuce, mizuna…

-Sprouts are nutrient powerhouses so we will often add them to the base.
-Our favorite are broccoli sprouts, but we’ll often use alfalfa, mung bean, or clover.
+Microgreens are nutrient powerhouses so we will often add them to the base.
+Our favorites are broccoli, alfalfa, mung bean, cilantro, sunflower, and pea.

 This is the perfect time to add in those veggies that you might not have fit in the rest of the day.
-The sky’s the limit: grated raw carrot, beet, or zucchini, cucumber, cooked broccoli or cauliflower florets, bell peppers, snap peas, radishes, avocado … Whatever’s in season!
-They can be raw, roasted, sauteed, grilled… It’s actually great for digestion to have a mix of cooked and raw veggies, so throw in some leftovers.
+The sky’s the limit: grated raw carrot, beet, or zucchini, cucumber, cooked broccoli or cauliflower florets, bell peppers, snap peas, radishes, avocado (technically a fruit ; )… Whatever’s in season!
+They can be raw, roasted, sauteed, grilled… It’s actually great for digestion to have a mix of raw and cooked veggies so throw in some leftovers.

-If you want to go completely veggie use a combination of sprouted nuts, seeds, quinoa, beans and/or lentils ensures that you are getting complete proteins and is nice and filling so your blood sugar will stay stable for hours.
+If you want to go completely veggie using a combination of sprouted nuts, seeds, quinoa, beans and/or lentils ensures that you are getting complete proteins and is nice and filling so your blood sugar will stay stable for hours.